wanelo/postmodern/README.md

 ### WAL archives

 The wal archiving scripts packaged in this gem are intended to serve as wrappers for YOUR archiving mechanism.
+Changing the settings for WAL archiving in `postgresql.conf` or in `recovery.conf` require full restarts of PostgreSQL—using Postmodern, you can configure PostgreSQL once and swap in local scripts to do the actual work.

 In postgresql.conf